Tommy Hendricks and Matthew Smith – Lost up a Mountain

 The next day they tried to make their way down as soon as it got light, and the storm had almost stopped at this point, but it seems they went well off course during the night and were now completely lost.
 Their compasses didn’t work and they couldn’t get any reception on their phones, so they just tried to get as low down as possible, spending the next night under a large sheltered overhanging rock.

-The next morning neither of the boys were capable of trekking through the thick snow, and it had now been a full day since either of them had anything to eat.
-With no food and no way to make fire they began to think they wouldn’t make it.
-Fortunately one of the few things they did right was tell someone where they were going and when they’d be back, and after not checking in a search and rescue team was dispatched.
+The next morning neither of the boys was capable of trekking through the thick snow, and it had now been a full day since either of them had anything to eat.
+With no food and no way to make fire, they began to think they wouldn’t make it.
+Fortunately, one of the few things they did right was tell someone where they were going and when they’d be back, and after not checking in a search and rescue team was dispatched.

-A few hours after dawn the pair saw a helicopter pass by, though it didn’t signal that it had seen them and flew off without returning.
-This crushed the boys spirits and caused them to break down and cry.
-They couldn’t go any further as the hunger and frostbite were to much to deal with, so they just sat where they were, hoping someone else would come looking for them.
+A few hours after dawn the pair saw a helicopter pass by, though it didn’t signal that it had seen them, and flew off without returning.
+This crushed the boy’s spirits and caused them to break down and cry.
+They couldn’t go any further as the hunger and frostbite were too much to deal with, so they just sat where they were, hoping someone else would come looking for them.